Josephson-Majorana cycle in topological single-electron hybrid transistors: Josephson-Majorana cycle and current-voltage characteristics

-A convenient way to represent and compute the reduced density matrix, in particular when higher-order tunneling processes are taken into account, is to use a real-time diagrammatic technique that has been developed to describe transport through a metallic single-electron transistor~\cite{schoeller94,koenig98}.
-The time evolution of the reduced density matrix $\rho(t)$ can be cast in the form~\cite{footnote-rules}
+A convenient way to represent and compute the reduced density matrix, in particular when higher-order tunneling processes are taken into account, is to use a real-time diagrammatic technique that has been developed to describe transport through a metallic single-electron transistor.~\cite{schoeller94,koenig98} In the absence of the Josephson coupling, $E_J=0$, the eigenstates $|\psi_n \rangle$ are defined by the total island charge $|2N+n_d\rangle \equiv |N,n_d \rangle$.
+Formulated in this basis, the diagrammatic rules for calculating the kernels $W_{nm,n'm'}$ are the same as given in Ref.~\onlinecite{koenig98} but with a different rate function, $\alpha^+(\omega) \rightarrow (\Gamma/2\pi) f(\omega)$ and $\alpha^-(\omega) \rightarrow (\Gamma/2\pi) [1-f(\omega)]$ and extra rules for the overall sign: each crossing of tunneling lines yields a factor $-1$ and, furthermore, the factor $\delta_{L/R}$ needs to be included.
+The transformation of the diagrams into the eigenbasis of $\mathcal{H}_{Ch}+\mathcal{H}_{J}$ for finite $E_J$ is straightforward.
+The time evolution of the reduced density matrix $\rho(t)$ can be cast in the form

 Expanding to second order in the tunneling, this yields for the steady-state limit ($\dot \rho=0$)~\cite{footnote-MEA},